fbreitwieser/krakenuniq/README.md

-KrakenUniq (formerly KrakenHLL): confident and fast metagenomics classification using unique k-mer counts
+KrakenUniq: confident and fast metagenomics classification using unique k-mer counts
 ===============================================

 False-positive identifications are a significant problem in metagenomics classification.
-KrakenUniq is a novel metagenomics classifier that combines the fast k-mer-based classification of [Kraken](https://github.com/DerrickWood/kraken) with an efficient algorithm for assessing the coverage of unique k-mers found in each species in a dataset.
+KrakenUniq (formerly KrakenHLL) is a novel metagenomics classifier that combines the fast k-mer-based classification of [Kraken](https://github.com/DerrickWood/kraken) with an efficient algorithm for assessing the coverage of unique k-mers found in each species in a dataset.
 On various test datasets, KrakenUniq gives better recall and precision than other methods and effectively classifies and distinguishes pathogens with low abundance from false positives in infectious disease samples.
 By using the probabilistic cardinality estimator HyperLogLog, KrakenUniq runs as fast as Kraken and requires little additional memory.

 **If you use KrakenUniq in your research, please cite our publication:** [KrakenUniq: confident and fast metagenomics classification using unique k-mer counts.
 Breitwieser FP, Baker DN, Salzberg SL.
 Genome Biology, Dec 2018. https://doi.org/10.1186/s13059-018-1568-0](https://doi.org/10.1186/s13059-018-1568-0)